petaverse-cloud/pv-docs-site/docs/petority/devices/light-sound.md

 # Sound Customization
 Petority is all about tailoring your pet tracking and monitoring experience to suit your preferences.

-In this comprehensive guide, we'll explore how you can personalize your Petority experience by selecting **sound types**, and customizing your pet's **recall sound**.
+In this comprehensive guide, we'll explore how you can personalize your Petority experience by selecting **sound types**, and customizing your pet's **recall**.
 By adjusting these settings, you can better manage and protect your pet.

 ![Tag light](/img/light-sound/Light-and-Sound.jpg)